oscarwestberg/Face-Tracking-Maya/README.md

 * Add corresponding markers to your own face + markers on your nose and forehead.

 * Run the FaceTracker.mel script in Maya.

 * Run Face-Tracking-Maya.exe

 * The program assumes that you have a neutral expression when it first sees you.
 To set a new neutral expression press r to reset t tracking.

 * Press p to toggle recording in Maya on and off.

-#TODO
-* Improve tracking
-* Fix bugs (marker positions will sometimes glitch out)
-* Make it more user friendly?

 # Resources
 * [3D Model](http://tf3dm.com/3d-model/lord-voldemort-13066.html)